purelabio/guideline/sql_schema.md

 * Every table has a primary key: `id` with type `uuid`.

-  * If need to preserve insertion order, use `ord bigserial not null` with a unique constraint.
+  * If you need to preserve insertion order, use `ord bigserial not null` with a unique constraint.

+  * For hardcoded pseudo-enum tables such as currencies, it's okay to use non-uuid as primary key.
+For example, currencies would use `char(3)`.

 * Columns have explicit `not null` or `null`.